 While not a fan of pushing hyper-achievement on young children, Mary has seen benefits of teaching early reading when appropriate

 Teaching a preschooler to read was never in my master parenting plan.
 (I had neither a plan nor aspirations of mastery!)
-But there I was, chatting with other parents at 4-year-old preschool pickup time, and a mom I respected -- a witty, grounded gal not known for helicopter-parent tendencies -- asked if my son was reading yet.
+And this skill certainly doesn't appear on any kindergarten readiness checklist.
+But there I was, chatting with other parents at 4-year-old preschool pickup time, and a mom I respected—a witty, grounded gal not known for helicopter-parent tendencies—asked if my son was reading yet.
 "No, should he be?"
 I asked.
 "Well," she said, "I've heard the kindergarten and first grade reading programs aren't that great.
 I figure let's just knock this out over the summer."

 It got me thinking.
 My son was a bright little guy.
 We'd been reading to him since his first week of life, and he truly loved books.
 We had a relatively laid-back summer ahead, with less on the family plate than we would have during the school year.
 Why not give it a shot?

-I now believe that those three different reasons, taken together, make a pretty good "screening" tool for deciding whether one should endeavor to teach a preschooler to read.
+I now believe that those three different reasons, taken together, make a pretty good "screening" tool for deciding whether one should explore how to teach a child to read before kindergarten and, if appropriate, take on that task at home.

 Three Questions to Ask Yourself Before Teaching Your Preschooler to Read

 Are you on the fence about whether teaching reading to preschoolers makes sense?
 Unsure of whether this is something you should try with your young child?
-Based on personal experience, I suggest a test of 3 simple questions to ask yourself before embarking on this mini-adventure in homeschooling.
+While not overwhelming, this exceeds preschool literacy activities commonly recommended in parenting publications.
+So based on personal experience, I suggest a test of 3 simple questions to ask yourself before exploring how to teach a child to read and, potentially, embarking on this mini-adventure in homeschooling.

 1) Is My Child Ready to Read?

 My personal experience is that this is more about attention span than about a specific pre-reading skill like knowing the alphabet or writing one's name.
 Those things can be taught fairly easily to most children.
-But if a child isn't able to sit still with you and a book for more than two minutes, (s)he probably isn't ready for a structured learn-to-read attempt.
+But if a child isn't able to sit still with you and a book for more than two minutes, they probably aren't ready for a structured learn-to-read attempt.

 Some children, especially in the preschool years, just need to be on the move, and there’s nothing wrong with that.

-On the other hand, if your child likes nothing more than to snuggle up with you and a pile of books -- as was the case with my firstborn -- (s)he may be ready to start tackling this skill.
+On the other hand, if your child likes nothing more than to snuggle up with you and a pile of books—as was the case with my firstborn—they may be ready to start tackling this skill.
 Some preschoolers even ask to learn to read, especially those with older siblings who are bookworms.

 2) Is My Child Already Starting to Teach Him/Herself to Read?